enterstudio/employee-directory-csharp/README.md

    git clone https://github.com/TwilioDevEd/employee-directory-csharp.git
    ```

 2. Open the `EmployeeDirectory.sln` using Visual Studio and run it.
+This will restore all the required NuGet packages, build the solution, and launch the default action (/Home/Index) in your web browser.

 3. The first time the ASP.NET MVC application loads, Entity Framework will create a new SQLite database in the App_Data folder named `Employees.sqlite` seeded with data from the `seed-data.json` file.
 (Data provided by Marvel. &copy; 2016 MARVEL)